Spectral Signatures of Vibronic Coupling in Trapped Cold Ionic Rydberg Systems

-To illustrate our ideas, we initially consider a setup consisting of two ions, as depicted in Fig. \ref{fig:model}, and later generalize to $N$ ions.
-The spin-phonon coupled model Hamiltonian for a pair of trapped Rydberg ions is derived in detail in the Supplemental Material (SM)~\cite{Note1} and is given by (n.b., $\hbar = 1$),
+To illustrate our ideas, we initially consider a system that consists of two ions, as depicted in Fig.~\ref{fig:model}a, and later generalize to many ions.
+For brevity, we only outline the derivation of the spin-phonon coupled Hamiltonian here, and reserve further relevant details to the Supplemental Material (SM)~\cite{Note1}.
+The model Hamiltonian for a system of trapped Rydberg ions is given by (n.b., $\hbar = 1$),

-The first three terms describe the effective spin dynamics modelling the internal electronic degrees of freedom of the ions, the former two the interactions of the ions with the electric fields and the latter the interactions between the ions in the Rydberg states.
-Here, $\qo{n}_{i} = \op{\uparrow}{\uparrow}_{i}$ is the projector onto the Rydberg state of ion $i$ and $\qo{\sigma}_{i}^{x} = \op{\uparrow}{\downarrow}_{i} + \op{\downarrow}{\uparrow}_{i}$ the associated Pauli-$x$ operator acting on ion $i$.
-The next term governs the external vibrational degrees of freedom, which are modelled by a phonon mode with frequency $\omega_2$ and creation and annihilation operators $\qo{a}^{\dagger}_{2}$ and~$\qo{a}_{2}$.
-The final term accounts for coupling between the internal electronic and external vibrational degrees of freedom with coupling constant $\kappa_2$.
-It is obtained by linearly expanding the dipole-dipole interaction potential among the ions about their equilibrium positions~\cite{magoni2023}.
-For two ions the state-dependent force only couples the relative vibrational motion with the electronic dynamics and the center of mass motion is merely a spectator.
-In terms of the ion trap frequency $\nu$ (see Fig. \ref{fig:model}a), the relative mode frequency is $\omega_{2} = \sqrt{3} \nu$ with coupling strength~$\kappa_{2} < 0$.
-Conversely, for the center of mass mode we have $\omega_{1} = \nu$ yet $\kappa_{1} = 0$.
-The spin-phonon coupling strength takes the form~\cite{Note1},
+where $\qo{n}_{i} = \op{\uparrow}{\uparrow}_{i}$ is the projector onto the Rydberg state of ion $i$ and $\qo{\sigma}_{i}^{x} = \op{\uparrow}{\downarrow}_{i} + \op{\downarrow}{\uparrow}_{i}$ the associated spin-flip operator.
+The first two terms describe the effective spin dynamics modelling the ions' internal electronic degrees of freedom, the former the interactions of the ions with the electric field, and the latter the interactions between the ions in the Rydberg states via the distance-dependent potential $V_{12} = V(R_{12})$ with $R_{12}$ the interionic distance.
+The final term governs the external vibrational degrees~of freedom, which are modelled by a single phonon mode of frequency $\omega_2$ with creation and annihilation operators $\qo{a}^{\dagger}_{2}$ and~$\qo{a}_{2}$.
+In order to obtain a leading order coupling term, we linearly expand the dipole-dipole interaction potential $V(R_{12})$ about the equilibrium separation $R_{0}$ between the ions~\cite{mazza2020, magoni2021, magoni2022, magoni2023}.
+Expressing the displacements of the ions about their equilibrium positions in terms of the phonon mode operators we get $V_{12} \approx V + \sum_{\smash{p = 1}}^{\smash{2}} \kappa_{p} [\qo{a}_{p}^{\dagger} + \qo{a}_{p}]$~with the spin-phonon coupling strength given by,